Strivin0311/llms-learning/abilities/reasoning.md

 # Reasoning Abilities of LLMs
-*Here's some resources about understanding and leveraging Reasoning Abilities of LLMs*
+*Here're some resources about understanding and leveraging Reasoning Abilities of LLMs*